Mount Victoria Manor – Carrington Avenue

 Luckily it still retains it’s grand stance on the hill with more than 2 acres of grounds.

-According to the Blue Mountains City Council, the Blue Mountains Manor House is at 2-12 Carrington Ave but it is best viewed from Montgomery St.
+According to the Blue Mountains City Council, the Mount Victoria Manor is at 2-12 Carrington Ave, but it is best viewed from Montgomery St.